George Fernandes: After the defence ministership

 The NDA Government lost power to the Congress-led United Progressive Alliance (UPA) in the 2004 general elections.
-On 11 October 2004, George Fernandes along with Chandra Shekhar and Subramanian Swamy formed Rashtriya Swabhiman Manch to oppose Sonia Gandhi and policies adopted by the UPA government.

 Later, political observers alleged that Fernandes was locked in a bitter party rivalry with his one-time friend, Samata Party co-founder, Nitish Kumar.
 In the 2009 general elections, he contested from Muzaffarpur as an independent candidate after being denied a ticket by the Janata Dal (United) on health grounds, but he lost the election.
 On 30 July 2009, Fernandes filed his nomination as an independent candidate for the mid-term poll being held for the Rajya Sabha seat vacated by Janata Dal (United) president Sharad Yadav.
 The Janata Dal (United) did not field any candidate against him, which led to his being elected unopposed.
 He was sworn in on 4 August 2009.

 Reception

 Support to secessionist groups in Sri Lanka

 Fernandes supported and endorsed many secessionist movements and groups.
 He was a long time supporter of the Liberation Tigers of Tamil Eelam (LTTE), an organisation which sought to create an independent state in the north and east of Sri Lanka.
 Before 1997, he organised a controversial public convention of pro-LTTE delegates in New Delhi.
 In July 1998, he reportedly prevented the Indian Navy from intercepting ships that were suspected of carrying illegal weapons to Tamil guerrilla groups.
 Fernandes was also a patron of the Fund Raising Committee backed by the LTTE, with an objective to help the 26 accused in the Rajiv Gandhi assassination case.
 The Sri Lankan government stated that, "the LTTE's biggest supporter in India is Defence Minister George Fernandes."

+Support for Tibetan and Burmese Groups

 He also expressed support for Tibetan refugees fighting for freedom against China, and Burmese pro-democratic rebel groups fighting against the military government in Myanmar.
 He revealed the infamous "Operation Leech" incident, which resulted in the capture of Arakan Army insurgents in the Andaman and Nicobar Islands.
 He also fought for the welfare and release of anti-Burmese rebels held by the Indian Government.